cblakes2020

-Exploring Mental Health throuh Creativity & Wellbeing
+Exploring Mental Health through Creativity & Wellbeing

 Combining our creativity, our health, and our physiological processes — the natural functions of the body that respond to emotion and experience — can be a powerful way to foster well-being and self-expression.